nazmulidris/ts-ink-template/README.md

 ## What is this?

-This is a template project that makes it easy to work w/ Ink v3 to build CLI apps using Node.js w/ TypeScript and Jest for testing.
+This is a template project that makes it easy to work w/ Ink v3 to build [CLI (command line interface) apps](https://developerlife.com/category/CLI/) using Node.js w/
+TypeScript and Jest for testing.
 Make sure to run `npm install` before running the scripts or the IDEA Run Configurations shown below.